RinkoWill/rinkowill.github.io/index.md

 ## Inputting Data

-To use the app, all you have to do is enter values for a few variables, using simple slider bars.
+To use the app, all you have to do is enter values for a few variables using simple slider bars.
 Normally, it would be difficult to keep all of these variables in your mind at once when trying to think of an appropriate bid.
 This app does it all for you!

 1. "Estimated Repair Costs"
     This value is entered as a range of dollar amounts.
 This is your best guess at how much it will cost to renovate and/or repair the property prior to reselling it.